ARTS-Laboratory/USC-walking-bridges/README.md

 ![Bridge B](https://github.com/ARTS-Laboratory/UofSC-walking-bridges/assets/53347740/5036d32f-0f58-4ef0-be74-4f4a74d8ce1e)
-Contineous excitation test data of the three sensing nodes on a pedestrian bridge with time and frequency domain measurements.
+Continuous excitation test data of the three sensing nodes on a pedestrian bridge with time and frequency domain measurements.